Update: ‘Silverado EV gets 170,000 reservations’ section updated.

 Ford started selling the F-150 Lightning at USD 39,974 in May 2022, and by August 2022, it had increased the base price to USD 46,974.
 A second price hike followed in October 2022, after which the pickup truck costs USD 51,974 onwards.
 Before the end of 2022, a third price hike, of USD 4,000, shot up the base price to USD 55,974.
 A 40% hike in less than a year is abnormal, and it could’ve shaken the confidence of reservation holders of other electric pickups as well, as they take a wait-and-watch approach.

 GM has committed $35 billion to electric vehicles and autonomous vehicles between 2020 and 2025.
 By that year, it plans to launch 30 EVs and make two-thirds (20) of them available in North America.

 With its robust design and presence, the Silverado EV has evoked enthusiasm among truck buyers in the U.S., and the 170,000 reservations figure is a testament to that.
 It remains to be seen if it drives the adoption of electric vehicles in the truck category, in a big way, among both fleet and personal vehicle buyers.
 The Silverado EV is attempting to take pickup trucks to a new level based on the capabilities of the Ultium platform.
 With zero emissions, long-range, pickup capability, innovative storage, and a powerful design, Chevy is on the front foot from the word go!

 What is the Chevrolet Silverado EV release date?

 The Silverado EV RST is estimated to reach U.S. dealers in Fall 2023.
 The basic Work Truck variant precedes it in Spring 2023.

-Which pickup truck models will compete with the Silverado EV?
+Which pickup truck models competes with the Silverado EV?